lfeldkam/miniSpartan6-projects/README.md

 This repository will include a write-up detailing my personal odyseey through VHDL, but it might one day help others to get started in FPGA development.

-First longterm (probably very longterm) goals will be the implementation of a PCIE image grabber with DMA on the host system and a simple LIDAR system using  a APD.
+Longterm (probably very longterm) goals will be the implementation of a PCIE image grabber with DMA on the host system and a simple LIDAR system using  a APD.

 ## Repository overview
 * *Getting started*   -  VHDL/Verilog projects to get started